-Good vendor management is about reducing complexity, and RIAs can minimize hassle and control costs by keeping a close watch on all systems and service providers.
+Good vendor management is about reducing complexity and controlling costs.
+Money managers can minimize hassle by keeping a close watch on all systems and service providers.

-We have long advocated the benefits of leveraging third-party vendors, as RIAs can enjoy cost savings, increased efficiency and scalability.
+At Empaxis, we have long advocated the benefits of leveraging third-party vendors, as you can enjoy cost savings, increased efficiency and scalability.

-Furthermore, there are all kinds of cloud-based systems and applications to help firms become more efficient, like our turnkey asset management platform, TAMP1.
+In addition, cloud-based systems and applications help firms become more efficient with their data and reporting, like our turnkey asset management platform, TAMP1.

 Within an investment organization, there are a lot of moving pieces.
-You’re working with different software and service providers, and RIAs should always do their due diligence.
+You're working with different software and service providers, and RIAs must do their due diligence.

-As we mentioned above, these vendors can certainly be helpful in reaching organizational objectives, and their presence can be of utmost necessity.
+As we mentioned above, these vendors can certainly help you achieve organizational objectives, and their presence at times is a necessity.

-But from time to time, it’s important to review the vendors.
+But from time to time, you should review the vendors.
 Are you still getting the value you expect?

-For instance, have you ever purchased access to a database or an investment research platform?
-How often are you using it?
+Have you ever paid to access a database or investment research platform?
+How often do you use it?

-Do you work with third parties in investment strategy, sales, marketing, or compliance?
+Do you work with outsourcing providers?
 Are they delivering?

 Is there any risk associated with these vendors?
-Are they operating in a way that is compliant with industry requirements?
-Think about areas like licenses/certifications, security, transparency, and references/testimonials.
+Are they compliant with industry requirements and guidelines?

 Find vendors that can help solve these pain points.
 Let them know your pain points and what you're trying to achieve.

 Consolidate as much as you can.
-As part of vendor management best practices, it’s better to manage fewer moving pieces in as centralized of a manner as possible.
+As part of vendor management best practices, you should manage fewer moving pieces.

-So often what happens with a piece of software or application is that it might be used a lot at the beginning, but then over time, usage falls.
+What happens too often is that you use the software or application a lot at the beginning, but over time, usage falls.
 Soon enough, the system is out of sight and out of mind.

 If you're not careful, your subscription or account membership will automatically renew for the next year.
 And because the new billing cycle has already started and the fine print said you can't be refunded, you're stuck.